aidatapros/microsoftgovernance/README.md

 1. Governance is More than Monitoring:

 Data governance is not just about reviewing access logs but about creating policies to ensure proper data handling across the entire lifecycle, from creation to deletion.

+**Data Governance is Proactive, Not Just Reactive: It's about defining policies, roles, and processes before problems arise, not just reacting to data breaches or misuse.**

-Balance Between Control and Usability: Locking down too much will hinder productivity.
+2. Balance Between Control and Usability: Locking down too much will hinder productivity.
 Governance should enable secure collaboration without making it difficult for users to get their jobs done.

-Phased Approach: Start small and scale up.
+3. Phased Approach: Start small and scale up.
 Rolling out in phases helps identify issues early and fine-tune governance before a full deployment.

-User-Centric Policies: Governance needs to be built around how users collaborate.
+4. User-Centric Policies: Governance needs to be built around how users collaborate.
 Understand their requirements and tailor policies to support business processes while maintaining security.

+**It's About Business Value, Not Just Compliance: Data governance helps organizations derive value from their data, improve decision-making, and foster innovation.**

-3. Training and Communication:
+5. Training and Communication:

 Implementing policies without proper training will lead to workarounds.
 Embed governance into daily tools and provide ongoing training.

+**People are Key: Technology is important, but data governance success hinges on clear communication, collaboration, and accountability across the organization.**

 4. How to Start: